Compare And Contrast Essay Outline with Examples

 Point By Point Compare and Contrast Essay

-Rather than analyzing one subject at a time, point by point or chain method discusses subjects simultaneously.
+Rather than analyzing one subject at a time, the point-by-point or chain method discusses subjects simultaneously.

 For example, if you are writing a compare and contrast essay on high school versus college, you can discuss each of them point by point in different paragraphs.
 The three issues you can discuss for the topic can be: